Iron Legion

 The Iron Legion is a series of special armors designed by Iron Man appearing in American comic books published by Marvel Comics, worn by the superhero Iron Man as well as others.

 The Iron Legion has appeared in various media adaptations, including television series, films, and video games.

 Fictional history

 The first version was a temporary team consisting of Happy Hogan, Michael O'Brien, Bethany Cabe, Eddie March and Clayton Wilson, led by Iron Man and War Machine, to battle the giant robot Ultimo.

 A second version is a team of human-driven mech suits used by Arno Stark.

 In other media

 Television

-The Iron Legion appear in Avengers Assemble.
+The Iron Legion appears in Avengers Assemble.
 This version consists of Iron Man's various armors as well as the Iron Patriot.
-The Iron Legion has been utilized to assist the Avengers by J.A.R.V.I.S. in "Exodus" and "The Final Showdown", and F.R.I.D.A.Y. in "World War Hulk".
-However, the Iron Legion's interface have been hijacked by MODOK for the Iron Skull to assist the Cabal's odds in "Bring on the Bad Guys" as well as by Ultron in "Avengers Disassembled" and "The Ultimates".
-In "New Year's Resolution", the Iron Legion have merged with Kang the Conqueror's time-travelling robot but is destroyed by Howard Stark.

 Marvel Cinematic Universe

-The Iron Legion has appeared in the Marvel Cinematic Universe (MCU):
+The Iron Legion appears in the Marvel Cinematic Universe (MCU):